JL-Omega/Docker-Project/README.md

 The Docker configuration for each service is specified in the ***Dockerfile*** and ***docker-compose.yml*** files.

+### Docker Image Deployment

+The Dockerfile for the backend service "pozos-website-backend" was built and the resulting image was pushed to Docker Hub under the username "jlmpande".
+This Docker image contains the necessary dependencies and configurations to run the backend service.

+The "pozos-api" service, which orchestrates the backend functionality, pulls the Docker image from the Docker Hub repository during container initialization.
+This ensures that the latest version of the backend service is always deployed when starting the application.

+For more details on the Docker image and its configurations, please refer to the Dockerfile in the repository.
+If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ### Environment Variables

 The environment variables can be configured for the following services: